Jane Goodall Institute Don't Let Them Disappear branding + campaign

 Dr Jane Goodall is one of the world’s most famous conservationists and scientists.
 She embarked on her pioneering research of wild chimpanzees in 1960, and 58 years later, Jane still spends over 300 days a year on the road in her relentless pursuit for conservation, research and education.

 With a shared passion for conservation, existing client Leonardo DiCaprio Foundation, partnered with the Jane Goodall Institute for a campaign to raise awareness for ape conservation and their habitats.
 We had worked with the DiCaprio Foundation on many successful projects – LEAF .
 World Oceans Day .
 Sharks .
 Elephants .
 QRFN.
 So they commissioned design studio Superfried to develop the design, branding and promo animation for a t-shirt flash sale in association with Represent.

 If possible the design should represent all of the following apes – Gorillas, Chimpanzees, Orangutans, Gibbons and Bonobos.
 This was tricky and various approaches were either too complex or too fun for the gravitas of the message.

-Liaison with Represent highlighted technical constraints, so multiple re-draws ensued to reduce path density / cross overs and increase negative spaces.
+Liaison with Represent highlighted technical constraints, so multiple re-draws of the illustration ensued to reduce path density / cross overs and increase negative spaces.
 In Represent’s tireless perseverance to ensure the design would work, they proposed splitting the paths into two groups, with the less significant printed in a paler grey to reduce the high contrast and create a sense of depth.

 Moving onto promotion, one of the most compelling characteristics of smoke is the way it moves.
 So I decided to see if it would be possible to animate the illustration.
-Technical limitations prevented the use of tapered paths, so after another re-draw and 80 trim paths the desired effect was finally achieved for the two promos.
+Technical limitations prevented the use of tapered paths, so after another re-draw and 80 trim paths the desired effect was finally achieved for the two promotional adverts.